lavinei/pybats/README.md

 **References:**

 1. West, M., Harrison, J., 1997.
 "Bayesian Forecasting and Dynamic Models", 2nd Edition.
-Springer-Verlag, New York, Inc
+Springer-Verlag, New York, Inc.
 2. Berry, L., and West, M. 2019.
-"Bayesian forecasting of many count-valued time series". **Journal of Business and Economic Statistics*
+"Bayesian forecasting of many count-valued time series". *Journal of Business and Economic Statistics*.

+**Acknowledgements**

 PyBATS was developed with support from [84.51](https://www.8451.com).